-- 1. the code for a skeleton of a specialized ColumnFixture for the testing, with an empty body for method result () to be filled by the programmer; - $2. \quad \text{the code for performing the tests and generating the output in HTML, exploiting $\tt Table.execute()$.}$
+- 1. the code for a skeleton of a specialized ColumnFixture for the testing, with an empty body for method result() to be filled by the programmer; - 2. the code for performing the tests, taking as input a Table, and generating the output in HTML, exploiting Fixture.execute().